cda-tum/mqt-qmap/README.md

 - `increasing`: start with 0 swaps and geometrically increase the number of swaps per layer
 - `custom`: set a custom limit, needs the `--limit` option followed by a number to set the limit Using the `--useBDD` option, the mapping utilizes bdds instead of simply removing the permutations from the core routine.
+Using the `--useAffectedQubitLimit` option enables limiting of permutations based on wether a permutation affects the qubits.

 ### System Requirements